open-spaced-repetition/fsrs-optimizer-tiny/README.md

 # FSRS Optimizer Tiny

+**Update**: The Rust-based optimizer is in progress.
+See [fsrs-optimizer-burn](https://github.com/open-spaced-repetition/fsrs-optimizer-burn).

 Rewrite [FSRS Optimizer](https://github.com/open-spaced-repetition/fsrs-optimizer) in [tinygrad](https://github.com/tinygrad/tinygrad).
 It is a work in progress.

 **Motivation**: We plan to integrate [FSRS](https://github.com/open-spaced-repetition/fsrs4anki), a modern spaced repetition algorithm, into [Anki](https://github.com/ankitects/anki), which requires a localized optimization module to train the parameters from users' review logs.